denlukas/IAV_Classification/README.md

 ## Getting started
 The preprocessing steps are carried out in the `notebooks` folder.
 Notebooks included are: 001_Exploring_Dataset, 002_Data_Cleaning, 003_Peak_Feature_Extraction, 004_Püntener_Dataset_processed_traces and 005_XGBoost_and_Feature_Importance.
 The notebooks can be carried out by opening the notebook (1) and clicking on `Run Section`(2).
+Outputs will be created automatically.
+Each notebook creates an individual output folder.

 ![notebooks.png](images/notebooks.png)